 Manual precipitation monitoring network

 As precipitation as a parameter exhibits a very high level of spatial and temporal variability, an especially dense monitoring network is required.
-In addition to the automatic precipitation measurements, which are taken every ten minutes, precipitation readings are therefore also taken on a daily basis.
+Thus, in addition to the automatic precipitation measurements which are taken every ten minutes, precipitation readings (rainfall and snowfall) are taken on a daily basis.
 The stations in the manual precipitation monitoring network are of great climatological significance, as many of these measuring points have existed for many decades.
+The first stations of this kind were established in 1879.
 They are particularly valuable for long-term statistics.
-In the high mountains, measurements are taken using totalisers; these values are usually only recorded once a year.
+In the high mountains, measurements are taken using totalisers; these values are usually only recorded once a year

 At these stations, the amount of precipitation is read on a daily basis.
 The observers record the relevant data every morning at 7:30 a.m. and send this data via SMS to MeteoSwiss, where it is immediately fed into the data warehouse.
 The following are measured and observed:

 - Amount of precipitation during the last 24 hours in mm